 Post-LASIK Eye Care Tips

-- Wear your protective eye shield while sleeping for the first 5 nights to avoid any irritation
+- Wear your protective eye shield while sleeping for the first 5 nights to avoid any accidental eye rubbing;

 What Not to Do?

-- Do contact sports until you’re cleared to do so
+- Participate in contact sports until you’re cleared to do so;

 Side Effects of LASIK Surgery